qiita-spots/qp-knight-lab-processing/README.rst

 #.
 Sequence Processing Pipeline (SPP):

-This command converts the BCL to FASTQ files, does adaptor and host/human sequence filtering, summarizes results and uploads the resulting files to Qiita as a new preparation and artifact.
+This command converts the BCL to FASTQ files, does adaptor and host/human sequence filtering, summarizes results and uploads the resulting files to Qiita as one or more new preparations and artifacts.
 This command is based on [mg-scripts](https://github.com/biocore/mg-scripts) and (metapool)[https://github.com/biocore/metagenomics_pooling_notebook/].

-When the SPP adds a new preparation it adds some extra columns to that preparation:
+The new preparations that the SPP adds contain some automatically generated extra columns:

 * raw_reads_r1r2: this is the total number of reads that the sequencing generated for R1 and R2.